Jean84646/capstone-project-planning/README.md

 ##### Capstone project will follow the guide from ["Thinking in React"](https://reactjs.org/docs/thinking-in-react.html):
 1. Break the UI into a Component Hierarchy
 2. Build A Static Version in React
-3. Identify The Minimal (but complete) Representation Of UI State
+3. Identify The Minimal Representation Of UI State
 4. Identify Where Your State Should Live
 5. Add Inverse Data Flow

 ## Project Description

-#### Project Proposal

-#### Name of Student: Jean Jia

 #### Name of Project: Emergency Response Review

-##### Project’s Purpose or Goal:
-This website contains study materials for nurses and healthcare providers who wish to refresh their knowledge on emergency response procedures.

 ##### List the absolute minimum features the project requires to meet this purpose or goal:

 * CPR course will have step by step guide
-* The review course will help the user to determine the patient’s medical condition
+* The review course will guide the user to determine the patient’s medical condition
-* Step by step instruction will change track base on the patient’s medical condition
+* Step by step instruction will change track base on the medical condition
 * User can choose to review different medical conditions
 * Step by Step guide will be save in a database